NekoLuka/PgPass/README.md

 - /get-password: GET `name` and `id` for the parameters.
 - /save-password-list: POST `id`, `password-list` and `email` for the parameters.
 - /get-password-list: GET `id` for the parameter.
+- /give-password: POST `id`, `password` and `email` for parameters.
+(This one is so that you can save passwords to someones vault without having access to it, will need ACL's)